Independent News revenue rises, advertising improves

 Chief Executive Gavin O'Reilly said Ireland – which emerged from the eurozone's longest recession in the first quarter but is still in the midst of a crippling banking crisis – now had “two economies”, with the retail half getting on better.

-“What people have to realise is that there is more to the Irish than builders and bankers,” O'Reilly told reporters.
+“What people have to realise is that there is more to the Irish economy than builders and bankers,” O'Reilly told reporters.

 “In terms of retail and brand activity, we are seeing a much improving trend there.
 It's not all doom and gloom and there is some consumer activity.”